rexresearch

 Disclosed are methods for activating an NKT cell, methods of

-stimulating an immune response in a subject, methods of improving
+stimulating an immune response in a subject, methods of

-cancer, modulating autoimmunity and inhibiting allergen-induced
+rejection, treating cancer, modulating autoimmunity and

-NKT cell with a bacterial glycolipid complexed with a CD1 molecule
+glycolipid complexed with a CD1 molecule to activate the NKT

-to activate the NKT cell.
-The bacterial glycolipid may be derived
+cell.
+The bacterial glycolipid may be derived from a member of

-from a member of the Class Alphaproteobacteria.
+the Class Alphaproteobacteria.

 INTRODUCTION

-[0003] The CD1d molecule is a member of the CD1 family of [beta]2
+[0003] The CD1d molecule is a member of the CD1 family of

-microglobulin-associated molecules.
-In contrast to class I and II
+[beta]2 microglobulin-associated molecules.
+In contrast to class

-major histocompatibility complex (MHC) molecules that present
+I and II major histocompatibility complex (MHC) molecules that

-self lipid antigens for display to T cells.
+and self lipid antigens for display to T cells.
 CD1a, -b, and -c

-molecules have been shown to present foreign microbial antigens to
+molecules have been shown to present foreign microbial antigens

-cells, or NKT cells, are a population of innate-like
+T cells, or NKT cells, are a population of innate-like

 memory/effector cells expressing both NK receptors and a